 Time is not an observable in quantum mechanics.
 Observables are measured by bringing a measuring device into contact with the physical system and different values of the observable are obtained depending on the state of the system.
 In quantum mechanics time measurements are performed without making contact with the observed physical system, a clock.
 So the time "measured" by clocks is not a quantum mechanical observable.
 It is just a numerical parameter, one of four coordinates, the same as in classical physics, and clocks are treated as simple measuring devices of absolute time.
 If time could actually be treated the same as spatial parameters, then a simple transformation of clock coordinates would be sufficient to make the quantum and relativity theories compatible.
-However, relativistic time varies continuously with respect to velocity and gravitational potential, and this contrasts sharply with quantum mechanical clocks which measure time in absolute increments.
+However, relativistic time varies continuously with respect to velocity and gravitational potential, and this contrasts sharply with quantum mechanical clocks which measure time in absolute increments of discrete amount.
 To understand why a fundamental difference between quantum mechanical time and relativistic time exists we must look at the origins of quantum theory.

 Soon after the Bohr model of the atom was proposed in 1913 the assumption was made that the effects of gravitational field on an atom during the emission and absorption of radiation were so small that they could be neglected.
 At the time there were very few objections and no hard evidence to the contrary.
 The uncertainty principle was introduced upon further development of the quantum mechanical formalism providing "proof" and it contributed to the popular belief that a nonrelativistic formulation of quantum mechanics for atomic structure is both sufficient and complete.
 This caused the dynamic, classically inspired geometry of relativity theory to be set aside in favor of Hilbert space, an abstract complex linear vector space that is rigid.

 Because quantum theory is limited to applications in inertial systems there was no immediate need for it to be extended to non-inertial geometries.
 However, in recent years new and totally unexpected experimental techniques have been developed that can link 10,000 atoms in a lattice that functions as a single quantum oscillator and atomic clock [1].
 This allows error due to thermal radiation to be essentially eliminated from properties of atomic structure and extremely precise measurements of time to be performed.
 When quantum oscillators of this type are used as clocks they are able to detect differences in the earth's gravitational potential as small as one millimeter [2].
 If a different time coordinate can be associated with each point in space it means that the quantum mechanical concept of absolute time is no longer a viable concept.
 Time has a different value at each point in space.
-If the tiniest of gravitational potentials cannot be ignored then all physical laws should be formulated in non-inertial frames.
+Because the tiniest of gravitational potentials cannot be ignored all physical laws should be formulated in non-inertial frames.

-Nonrelativistic quantum mechanics is formulated in inertial frames; that is, frames in uniformrelative motion and in the absence of gravitational potentials.
+Nonrelativistic quantum mechanics is formulated in inertial frames; that is, frames in uniform relative motion and in the absence of gravitational potentials.
 To be applied to events in non-inertial frames it must first be formulated relativistically.
 Dirac noted that possibility in his paper on quantum electrodynamics [3], "The theory is non-relativistic only on account of the time being counted throughout as a c-number [classically], instead of being treated symmetrically with the space coordinates."
 In other words, for the time variable to be relativistically correct it must be treated the same as the space coordinates with both discrete and continuous properties.
 A fully relativistic theory of quantum mechanics formulated with space and time coordinates that are symmetrical must hold in all frames, also accelerated frames.
-Once microscopic equations of motion have been properly formulated in non-inertial frames it will be possible to include gravitational fields in a description of atomic clocks by applying the equivalence principle.